syncfusion/ej2-angular-docs/src/lists/listview/how-to/integrate-pager-component-with-listview.md

 import { Pager } from "@syncfusion/ej2-angular-grids";
 ```

-The [`totalRecordsCount`](https://ej2.syncfusion.com/documentation/api/pager/#totalrecordscount) property of Pager must be specified whenever using this particular component.
-By using [`pageSize`](https://ej2.syncfusion.com/documentation/api/pager/#pagesize) property, the number of list items to be displayed is made available.
-The [`pageCount`](https://ej2.syncfusion.com/documentation/api/pager/#pagecount) property allows the user to specify the visibility of the page numbers accordingly.
-Since the paging sample in the upcoming code snippet uses these three properties, the explanation provided here were minimal and to the point.
-For further API concerns in Pager component, [click here](https://ej2.syncfusion.com/documentation/api/pager/).
+The [`totalRecordsCount`](https://ej2.syncfusion.com/angular/documentation/api/pager/#totalrecordscount) property of the Pager must be specified whenever using this particular component.
+By using [`pageSize`](https://ej2.syncfusion.com/angular/documentation/api/pager/#pagesize) property, the number of list items to be displayed is made available.
+The [`pageCount`](https://ej2.syncfusion.com/angular/documentation/api/pager/#pagecount) property allows the user to specify the visibility of the page numbers accordingly.
+Since the paging sample in the upcoming code snippet uses these three properties, the explanation provided here are minimal and to the point.
+For further API concerns in Pager component, [click here](https://ej2.syncfusion.com/angular/documentation/api/pager/).

 With the help of the [`query`](../../api/list-view#query) property of ListView, the user can specify the number of records to be displayed in the current page.

-The `query` property helps in splitting the entire datasource based on our convenience.
-In the sample provided below, when clicking the next button in pager, it fetches the datasource based on page size and current page of Pager component.
+The `query` property helps in splitting the entire datasource based on the user’s convenience.
+In the sample provided below, when clicking the next button in pager, it fetches the datasource based on the page size and the current page of the Pager component.

 The [`headerTemplate`](../../api/list-view#headertemplate) and the [`template`](../../api/list-view#template) property of ListView is defined within ng-template.
 The required styles can be changed here accordingly.